suraj-only-git/SIEM-with-Azure-Sentinel/Instructions/Labs/01-siem-with-sentinel.md

       >**Note**: Wait for the **Successfully installed extension** notification within the azure portal implying that the DCR has been created along with the AMA being installed succssfully.
 Select **Refresh** to see the new data collection rule listed.

-11. Going back to the **Microsoft Sentinel | Data connectors** page, notice that now the **Windows Security Events via AMA** data connector is successfully connected with Microsoft Sentinel.
+11. On the **Microsoft Sentinel | Data connectors** page, notice that now the **Windows Security Events via AMA** data connector is successfully connected with Microsoft Sentinel.

       ![windows_security_events data connector connected](../media/windows_security_events-connected.png)